Weather satellite: 2020s

-The Meteosat Third Generation (MTG) programme launched its first satellite, Meteosat-12, in 2022, and featured a number of changes over its predecessors in support of its mission to gather data for weather forecasting and climate monitoring.
-The MTG satellites are three-axis stabilised rather than spin stabilised, giving greater flexibility in satellite and instrument design.
+The Meteosat Third Generation (MTG) programme launched its first satellite, Meteosat-12, in 2022, and featured a number of significant changes over its predecessors in support of its mission to gather data for weather forecasting and climate monitoring.
+The MTG satellites are three-axis stabilised rather than spin-stabilised, giving greater flexibility in satellite and instrument design.
 The MTG system features separate Imager and Sounder satellite models that share the same satellite bus, with a baseline of three satellites - two Imagers and one Sounder - forming the operational configuration.

 The imager satellites carry the Flexible Combined Imager (FCI), succeeding MVIRI and SEVIRI to give even greater resolution and spectral coverage, scanning the full Earth disc every ten minutes, as well as a new Lightning Imager (LI) payload.
 The sounder satellites carry the Infrared Sounder (IRS) and Ultra-violet Visible Near-infrared (UVN) instruments.
 UVN is part of the European Commission's Copernicus programme and fulfils the Sentinel-4 mission to monitor air quality, trace gases and aerosols over Europe hourly at high spatial resolution.
 Two MTG satellites - one Imager and one Sounder - will operate in close proximity from the 0-deg geostationary location over western Africa to observe the eastern Atlantic Ocean, Europe, Africa and the Middle East, while a second imager satellite will operate from 9.5-deg East to perform a Rapid Scanning mission over Europe.
 MTG continues Meteosat support to the ARGOS and Search and Rescue missions.
-MTG-I1 launched in one of the last Ariane-5 launches, with the subsequent satellites planned to launch in Ariane-6 when it enters service.

-A second generation of Metop satellites (MetOp-SG) is in advanced development with launch of the first satellite foreseen in 2025.
-As with MTG, Metop-SG will launch on Ariane-6 and comprise two satellite models to be operated in pairs in replacement of the single first generation satellites to continue the EPS mission.
+MTG-I1 launched in one of the last Ariane-5 launches, while MTG-S1 launched in 2025 on a SpaceX Falcon 9, carrying the Sentinel-4 instrument for the EC's Copernicus programme.
+MTG-I2 will launch in August 2026 on an Ariane-6, the first instance of using an Ariane-62 variant to launch a satellite into geostationary orbit.
+A further triplet of MTG satellites is planned for launch in the 2030s, continuing the MTG mission into the early 2040s.

+A second generation of Metop satellites (MetOp-SG) has also begun deployment, with the first satellite (Metop-SGA1) launched in 2025 on an Ariane-62, carrying the Sentinel-5 instrument for the EC's Copernicus programme.
+The Metop-SG space segment also has two satellite models based on a common platform, with one satellite of each model operated as a pair required to complete the full instrument complement of the operational baseline for EUMETSAT's EPSSG mission.
+The second satellite, and first of the B-models (Metop-SGB1), will launch on Ariane-6 in late 2026.
+Two further pairs of Metop-SG satellites are planned for launch in the early- and late-2030s, continuing the EPSSG mission into the 2040s.